asciinema/asciinema-player/README.md

 `just format`.

-If you don't use Nix, you need Node.js with npm, and the Rust toolchain (1.85 or later) with the `wasm32-unknown-unknown` target.
+If you don't use Nix, you need Node.js with npm, and the Rust toolchain (1.85 or later) with the `wasm32-unknown-unknown` target (added with `rustup target add wasm32-unknown-unknown`).
 Running the test suite additionally requires Playwright browsers.

 If you'd like to propose or submit any changes, please read the